weiserlab/ambuj/stico.md

-# STICORS: Framework to support large-scale, ubiquitous, privacy-preserving, flexible-form, everlasting computers with very long-range wireless capabilities
+# STICORS: Framework for Large-Scale, Ubiquitous, Privacy-Preserving, Flexible-Form, Everlasting Computers with a Very Long-Range Wireless Capability
 ![flexible form factor sensor](abbflexsensor.jpeg)
 We illustrate a proof-of-concept, flexible-form, wireless computer that can through reflection and absorption of ambient wireless signals (building on LoRea (ACM SENSYS 2017)) achieve significant transmission range.